 In this article, we will be looking specifically at getting a doctor’s letter to travel abroad due to Covid-19 restrictions.
-You can learn more about “Fit to Fly” certificates here.
+You can learn more about “Fit to Fly” certificates which are specific to certain countries like Thailand here.

 As countries around the world slowly roll out their vaccination program, the risk profile of each country is an ever-changing picture, and you should always check the conditions of entry of your travel destination on official websites before making travel arrangements.

 In the United States, the Centers for Disease Control and Prevention (CDC) is the government’s official source for Covid-19 related news.
 It provides detailed information on Covid-19, as well as the vaccines that have been approved for public use.

 Getting Tested Before Travel

 As of 18 April 2021, the CDC recommends that travelers get tested with a Covid-19 viral test no more than 3 days before traveling [this has since been updated to no more than 1 day].
 Please note that a Covid-19 viral test is different from a Covid-19 antibody test, so please specify the type of test you need from your physician.
 Antibody tests are generally not used to test fo an acute infection and are not (yet) accepted for travel.

 You are advised to wait for your Covid-19 test results before you travel.
 This means that if you don’t have your test back before your travel date, you should postpone your traveling arrangements.